Christiane Charlotte of Nassau-Ottweiler

 Christiane Charlotte of Nassau-Ottweiler (2 September 1685 – 6 November 1761) was a Countess of Nassau-Ottweiler by birth and by marriage successively Countess of Nassau-Saarbrücken and countess of Hesse-Homburg.

 Life

-Christiane Charlotte was a daughter of the Count Frederick Louis of Nassau-Ottweiler (1651–1728) from his first marriage with Countess Christiane of Ahlefeldt (1659–1695).
+Christiane Charlotte was a daughter of the Count Frederick Louis of Nassau-Ottweiler (1651–1728) from his first marriage with Countess Christiane of Ahlefeldt-Rixingen (1659–1695).

 She married her first husband, Count Charles Louis of Nassau-Saarbrücken, on 22 April 1713 in Saarbrücken:

 She closed her second marriage on 17 October 1728 in Saarbrücken with Landgrave Frederick III of Hesse-Homburg.
 This marriage came into existence after mediation by Frederick's brother, Landgrave Ernest Louis of Hesse-Darmstadt.
 This marriage should consolidate the ailing finances of Hesse-Homburg.
 An imperial debit commission had found only two silver spoons at the court.
 Frederick III had raised concerns and proposed to inform his bride-to-be, who demanded a proper dower, about his financial situation.
 Ernest Louis then wrote to Frederick : "Write brother, write, as long as you have time, you can do so."